 We spend a lot of our time inside the ‘Gangneung Oval’, the speed skating track.
-It was clear the organisation had to get used to hosting the speed skating.
+It was clear the organization had to get used to hosting the speed skating.
 In the beginning of the week, they had volunteers request the audience not to make too much noise. (hah!)
 An error that was quickly corrected, soon the Koreans visitors were the noisiest of them all.
-During break times, they organised activities like Kpop bands and kiss-cams, a different time filling then we are used to in The Netherlands, nice to experience .The Dutch teams did very well, especially in the first weeks.
+During break times, they organized activities like Kpop bands and kiss-cams, a different time filling then we are used to in The Netherlands, nice to experience .The Dutch teams did very well, especially in the first weeks.
 It was fun seeing them win.
 Of course we also visited the Holland Heineken House – where the athletes are cheered by (mostly) the Dutch visitors, and were interviewed by Dutch TV a couple of times, which was funny.